Houston Oculoplastic Surgeon

 We can help restore the form and the function of the eyelids after a deforming trauma or Moh’s eyelid cancer surgery with our eyelid reconstruction and post-Moh’s reconstruction techniques.

-Sometimes the damage caused by disease or trauma is too severe, requiring partial or total removal of the eye and optic nerve.
-In such cases our oculoplastic surgeons can perform safe and effective evisceration, enucleation, and exenteration procedures.
-After the surgery, we can fit you with an artificial eye that matches the size and color of the other eye.
+The damage caused by disease or trauma can be too severe, requiring partial or total removal of the contents of the eye.
+We can perform safe and effective evisceration, enucleation, and exenteration procedures.

-An evisceration, enucleation, and exenteration procedure often changes the appearance of the eye socket, making reconstructive surgery necessary.
-We employ many different reconstruction techniques to prepare the anopthalmic socket for a prosthetic eye, including dermis-fat grafts, Guthoff artificial implants and methyl methacrylate implants.
+An evisceration, enucleation, and exenteration procedure often changes the appearance of the eye socket.
+We use many reconstruction techniques to prepare the anopthalmic socket for a prosthetic eye.

-Inflammation of the eyelid or eye socket may be indicative of infectious diseases such as orbital cellulitis or conjunctivitis (pink eye).
+Inflammation of the eyelid or eye socket may be indicative of infectious diseases such as orbital cellulitis.
 Early detection and treatment are the key to curing inflammation and infections of the eye socket.

 Do you suffer from dry eyes or wet eyes?
 Disorders that affect the production of tears or the drainage of tears can result in acute or chronic discomfort of the eye.
 There are many options available for treating dry eyes and wet eyes.

-Temporal, or giant cell, arteritis (GCA) is an inflammatory condition affecting the medium and large-sized arteries of the head and face that can cause blindness in one or both eyes, double vision, aneurysms and stroke.
-GCA causes a multitude of symptoms similar to other conditions, so a biopsy of the temporal artery is often required to establish a diagnosis of temporal arteritis.
-The sooner a diagnosis of GCA is confirmed, the sooner a patient can receive the treatment they need for this potentially life threatening condition.
+Temporal, or giant cell, arteritis (GCA) is an inflammatory condition affecting the medium and large-sized arteries of the head and face that can cause blindness in one or both eyes.
+GCA causes a many symptoms similar to other conditions, so a biopsy of the temporal artery is often required to establish a diagnosis of temporal arteritis.

-We employ a combination of techniques to treat this autoimmune condition, including steroids and radiotherapy.
-In cases of eyeball protrusion, we can perform rehabilitative procedures such as decompression surgery.
-Most oculoplastic surgeries are performed on an outpatient basis, which means patients go home the same day and recovery is fairly quick.
-Contact Berkeley Eye Center today to schedule a visit with an experienced oculoplastic surgeon.
+We employ a combination of techniques to treat this autoimmune condition, including steroids, Tepezza, surgery and radiotherapy.
+Most oculoplastic surgery is performed on an outpatient basis, which means patients go home the same day and recovery is fairly quick.